NofarCarmeli/MinTriangulationsEnumeration/README.md

 * csv - each line holds name of variables in a clique.

 ### time_limit
 Time in seconds after which no more results are extended.
-The current one will finish extending, and all results that where found but not extended yet will be printed too.
+The current one will finish extending, and all results that where found but not extended yet will be printed as well.
+-1 means no time limit.

 ### triangulations_order
 The order of extending the generated minimal triangulations.